 People’s ties to North East England stretch far and wide according to Sandra King, the Foundation’s Chief Philanthropy Officer.
 “While some of our donors have moved away, their hearts are still here, and they’re passionate about giving back to the place they came from.
 It’s just as easy now for us to meet on Zoom with someone in New York as a one in New Hartley, and that means we can offer the same personal engagement no matter where a donor may live.”

-If you want to give back to your route visit our page about setting up a fund
+If you want to give back to your roots visit our page about setting up a fund